Wednesday, December 25, 2024

 Position without responsibility

-But President Vladimir Zelensky has 6 advisers, 5 advisers-plenipotentiaries, three representatives in state institutions, a press secretary and a first assistant.
+But President Vladimir Zelensky has 6 advisors, 5 advisor-plenipotentiaries, three representatives in state institutions, a press secretary and a first assistant.
 And recently, Vladimir Zelensky appointed world football star and one of the ambassadors of the United24 fundraising platform Andrei Shevchenko as his advisor.
 However, how exactly he will help the president is not indicated either in the decree on the appointment or on the OP website.

 Also, the responsibilities and powers of deputies and advisers on the staff of the OP are so vague that it is unclear what exactly they are responsible for, what their competencies and areas of activity are.
 If they are technically out-of-state advisors, they must work on a volunteer basis and not receive money for their work.
 However, this is unlikely, because, say, Mikhail Podolyak, Daria Zarivnaya, Sergei Leshchenko or Dmitry Litvin constantly appear in the media as representatives of the OP.